alexardenc/my-projects/Game_of_Falling_Shapes/README.txt

-README
+This program runs on Processing 3.4.
 Below are the steps to run the program.

 1. Click the group_4_assignment7.pde program.

 2. Click the play button and click the canvas to allow movement.